Learning, Teaching and Assessment Procedures effective from 1/1/2022

 f) In cases where oral or performance presentations are assessed and weighted more than 20% in a subject, staff must provide a means by which a review of assessment is possible.

-g) In cases where a hurdle or competency assessment item is required a 0% weighting can be utilised.
+g) In cases where a must-pass or professional/technical competency assessment item is required a 0% weighting can be utilised.

 3.1.6 The University is obliged by the Disability Standards for Education 2005 to provide reasonable adjustments (see guidance notes) for students with temporary or permanent health conditions and/or disabilities.
 Subject Coordinators make reasonable adjustments to assessment methods and/or items to ensure equal access to education.
 Reasonable adjustments do not alter the need for students to be able to demonstrate the course learning outcomes and Inherent Requirements.